-1. Know the risk factors
+1. Know the risk factors for breast cancer

 Breast cancer is caused by a combination of factors, including your age and gender – you’re more likely to get breast cancer if you’re a woman over the age of 50 years old.
 Other risk factors include your family history of breast cancer, race, overall health and lifestyle choices.